-The internet is full of fabulous facts about everything from current events to the history basket weaving.
-Because of this, as we research for our daily content on food trucks, food carts and street food, we stumble upon some items of knowledge that we just did not know.
-We have decided when these fun facts pop up, that we would share them with our readers in our section titled “Did You Know?”
+The internet is full of fabulous facts about everything from current events to the history basket weaving and mousse fun facts.
+As we research for our daily content on food trucks, food carts and street food, we stumble upon some items of knowledge that we just did not know.

-The Facts: Mousses are almost always cold dishes, sweet mousses sometimes being served frozen.
+Mousse Fun Facts: Mousses are almost always cold dishes, sweet mousses sometimes being served frozen.
 Savory mousses are frequently prepared from poultry, foie gras, fish, or shellfish, to be eaten as a first course or light entree.
 They may be stabilized by the addition of gelatin.
 Chocolate and mocha mousses are sometimes made with a custard base.
 For a fruit mousse, pureed fruit or juice replaces the milk in the custard.

 - The word “mousse” is the French word for “froth” or “foam”.
-A fitting name for this light, fluffy, and decadent confection!
+A fitting name for this light, fluffy, and decadent confection.

 - Savory mousse dishes were an 18th century French achievement.
 Dessert mousses (generally fruit mousses) began to appear much later, in the second half of the 19th century.